 Login/Register Form Override – If you’ve selected Default from the Password Reset Page dropdown, this option will hide the login or register form when the password reset form is active.

-From the Lost Password Messages section, you can customise different form status messages.
+From the Lost Password Messages section, you can customize different form status messages.

 Loading text – To show a message when the form is submitting.